 We operate within the large and growing market for body fat reduction procedures.
 Our market includes both surgical procedures, such as liposuction and abdominoplasty procedures, as well as non-surgical procedures, such as cryolipolysis, ultrasound, laser lipolysis and other non-surgical body fat reduction procedures.
-The global market for body fat reduction procedures was estimated to be \$9.8 billion in 2020 by Global Market Insights.
-The North American market for body fat reduction procedures was estimated to be \$2.6 billion in 2020, growing at approximately a 6.5% compound annual growth rate ("CAGR") since 2015 and expected to grow at a 9.8% CAGR through 2026, according to Global Market Insights.
-The North American market for non-surgical body fat reduction procedures was estimated to be \$434 million in 2020, growing at approximately a 13.5% CAGR since 2015 and expected to grow at a 16.6% CAGR through 2026, according to Global Market Insights.
+The United States market for body fat reduction procedures was estimated to be \$5.2 billion in 2021 by LifeSci Consulting, growing at approximately a 8.8% compound annual growth rate ("CAGR") since 2017 and expected to grow at a 10% CAGR through 2026, according to Global Market Insights.
+The global market for body fat reduction procedures was estimated to be in excess of \$10 billion in 2021.